 “Payments for unused vacation….that exceeds that which may be earned and payable in each 12-month (or 36 month) period during the final average salary period, regardless of when reported or paid”

 So, a StanCERA member may continue to cash out vacation pay in their final average salary period so long as it does not exceed that which you can earn in the 12 or 36 month period (whichever is applicable) from which your final average salary will be calculated.
+Any cash out must adhere to applicable labor/bargaining unit agreements.

 If I have made contributions to StanCERA that were attributable to on-call pay, will I be receiving a refund of those contributions?